Topics Map > OS and Desktop Applications > Operating Systems > Mac OS X

-This document describes how to enable installation of applications from sources other than the Mac App Store on Mac OS 10.8 (Mountain Lion).
+This document describes how to enable installation of applications from sources other than the Mac App Store on macOS.

 Users can follow the directions below to prevent this error message from appearing in one of two ways: